-You gotta get: Garlic herb roast beef
+What you're getting: Garlic herb roast beef

 Opened just North of campus in 2006 before immediately becoming too big for its britches, Fricano's now occupies a price piece of property within stumbling distance from both frat houses and freshmen dorms.
 The generously stacked meat is all Boar's Head, the vibe is as laid back as that one English professor you had who casually cursed a lot, and the employees seem to actually care how terribly your test went.

-You gotta get: The White Widow
+What you're getting: The White Widow

 Cheba Hut may be a chain, but the joint at the University of Arizona has been open the longest of any of its franchises, probably due to the fact that it has a steady stream of highly dedicated patrons who continue to flock there for gigantic chicken subs smothered in ranch dressing and bacon, as well as hemp cream cheese.
 There’s usually a line out the door, but you can surely find something recreational to do while you wait.

-You gotta get: The Bradshaw; the Hammerin' Hank
+What you're gettingt: The Bradshaw; the Hammerin' Hank

 It may be a tiny bit of a schlep from campus, but Legends Cafe is one of the select few local shops that delivers to Skidmore students -- although making the trek is highly worth it for their Hollywood star-named sandwiches and wraps, which just add to the joint’s dramatic mystique.
 The bread is fresh baked and inviting, and it's lavished with toppings like chicken cutlet, fresh mozzarella, and mushroom marsala sauce.
 And out in the boonies of Saratoga Springs, it’s an oasis of comforting familiarity.

-Are U Hungry
+Are U Hungry (address and info)

-You gotta get: The Fat Buffalo
+What you're getting: The Fat Buffalo

 Feeding the hungry hordes of Penn State is quite a feat, but Are U Hungry (another vendor of fine “Fat” sandwiches located in State College) has got it down to a science.
 When you enter through its doors, you can put any notion of healthiness out the window and just embrace the fact that this is neither a pre-game or a post-game spot -- it simply is THE GAME.

-You gotta get: Pastrami w/ French fries
+What you're getting: Pastrami w/ French fries

 Primanti Bros. is a Pittsburgh institution, and these days is almost synonymous with the word “sandwich” due to the incredible reputation forged by their combinations of grilled meat, Italian cole slaw, tomato, and French fries.
 This legendary food alliance has attracted droves of Pitt students over the years, who flock to the Bros. at all times of day to stave off their munchies.